isomerpages/moe-ast-moehc/_school-histories/Schools/Zhonghua Secondary School.md

 In 1996, Zhonghua Secondary School gained autonomous status.
 The school relocated to Serangoon Avenue 3 in 2000.
 Zhonghua Secondary School also became the Centre of Excellence for Visual Arts, with the official opening of the Art Gallery and Centre in 2005.
 It is also the first co-educational school to offer the Art Elective Programme in 2010 to help students realise their artistic potential.

 In 2013, Zhonghua Secondary School became the South Zone Centre of Excellence for Science.
 The school retained its autonomous status from 2015 to 2020.
-Its signature programmes which are integrated under three broad strands of education, namely Science and Technology Education, Environmental and Sustainability Education, and Glocal Perspectives Education, develop and equip students with 21st Century Competencies.
+Its signature programmes&nbsp;which&nbsp;are integrated under three broad strands of education, namely&nbsp;Science and Technology Education, Environmental and Sustainability Education, and Glocal Perspectives Education, develop and equip students with 21st&nbsp;Century Competencies.

 Principals:<br>
 \- Mdm Yu Diazheng (1911–1919)<br>